 The problem is that startup costs for businesses can be rather high, and we are not only talking about registration.
 We are talking about costs to buy the business gear as well.
 For instance, this may include tablets, pencils, or whatever tools you may need.

 As long as it is related to the startup, these costs are fully deductible.
-If you still have doubts about what is and what is not deductible, you may want to discuss matters with your accountant.
-You may deduct up to $5,000 of these costs.
+Deduct up to $5,000 of these costs.
+Discuss with your accountant if you have doubts about what is deductible.

 To pay your taxes as a freelance artist, you need to fill in Schedule C from your form 1040 for tax return.
 You also have to make sure that you pay your self-employment tax.